Thanks for your purchase! Please check the section for the type of product you purchased for care instructions for the plants and/or the wood.

 Water Propagation Stations

 The plant or plants included wtih this propagation station can live indefinitely in water making them incredibly low maintenance!
 To keep the plants alive and happy, top up the water as it evaporates making sure any roots are always covered in water.
-If there are no roots yet, they should emerge in the next one to six weeks.
-Keep the water around ¾ full as a general rule.
+If there are no roots yet, they should emerge in the next one to eight weeks.
+Keep the water around 1/2 to 3/4 full as a general rule.

 If you bought a propagation station without plants included, check this link for information on the best plants to grow in water.
 Also if you have plant-obsessed friends, they usually love to share cuttings from their plants.